-To help create an allergen-safe environment, please be mindful that some students and staff have allergies to scented products and nut or nut products.
+To help create an allergen-safe environment, please refrain from sending peanuts, nuts and their by-products to school.
 For more information on helping to create an allergen-safe environment, please see the section on Allergies in the Guide to the School Year.

-If your child has a serious or life-threatening allergy or medical condition, let the school know immediately and speak to the school office about completing the appropriate medical forms.
+If your child has a serious or life-threatening allergy or prevalent medical condition, such as anaphylaxis, asthma, diabetes and/or epilepsy/seizure disorder, please let the school administration know immediately and speak to the school office about completing the appropriate health care plans.